 In this batch I used bay leaves, red pepper flakes, garlic, and rosemary.
 I also made some spicy refrigerator pickles with a half cauliflower that had been kicking around for awhile.

-2. Selecting and preparing the vegetables for quick pickling
+Step 2: Select and prepare the vegetables for quick pickling

 Your veggies can be sliced, diced, quartered, or minced.
 The smaller you cut them, the more of the brine they will absorb, so keep that in mind.
 In terms of what veggies to use, it’s really up to you.
 The rule of thumb is, if you’d be willing to eat it raw, it’s a contender.